akashjangra89/html-css-projects/Week 03/readme.md

 ![Project 2](./Project%2002/output.png)

-- Make HTML and CSS Again.
+- Project 2 Completed Using HTML and CSS.

 ---